Use Your Aircraft

 - The flight manual and its supplements must be up to date, any IFR restrictions in the manual complied with

-- If non-EASA registered (e.g. N reg) it needs a permit for flight training.
+- If N-Registered it may need a permit for flight training.

 - It must be insured for flight training and the skill test

 - The last maintenance must have been signed off by a licensed engineer (i.e. no pilot maintenance for the previous 50 hour check)

 Strongly recommended aspects:

 - An RMI rather than a fixed card presentation for the ADF.

 - An autopilot which works in both altitude hold and heading modes.

 - Low gear and flap limiting speeds.